 Energy Certifications - what do they mean?

-The average consumer faced with a window decision cannot test and evaluate each window type independently before choosing, so they rely on certifications from third parties to help compare.
+The average consumer faced with a window decision cannot test and evaluate each window type independently before choosing, so they rely on certifications from third-parties to help compare.
+Window energy ratings are designed to help consumers evaluate options and make a decision.
 When shopping for windows, pay special attention to these two certifications:

 ENERGY STAR is an EPA program that certifies energy-efficient windows and doors, as well as home appliances.
-People across America look to the EPA’s ENERGY STAR program for guidance on how to save energy, save money, and protect the environment.
-The ENERGY STAR label is an independent certification to use less energy and reduce emissions that contribute to climate change.
+People across America look to the EPA’s ENERGY STAR program for guidance on how to save energy, save money and protect the environment.
+The ENERGY STAR ratings for windows indicate an independent certification meaning the product was designed to use less energy and reduce emissions that contribute to climate change.

 When shopping for windows, look at the product’s NFRC label.
 NFRC stands for National Fenestration Rating Council® (NFRC).
 It’s a nonprofit organization that developed an energy rating program for windows.
 It’s a reliable way to determine a window’s “whole unit” energy performance - not just the performance of the glass itself.
 Reputable window manufacturers rate and certify their products with these requirements.